by Frank Thomas Smith

 “Since socialism entered English around 1830, it has acquired several different meanings.
 It refers to a system of social organization in which private property and the distribution of income are subject to social control, but the conception of that control has varied, and the term has been interpreted in widely diverging ways, ranging from statist to libertarian, from Marxist to liberal.
 In the modern era, “pure” socialism has been seen only rarely and usually briefly in a few Communist regimes.
 Far more common are systems of social democracy, now often referred to as “democratic socialism,” in which extensive state regulation, with limited state ownership, has been employed by democratically elected governments (as in Sweden and Denmark) in the belief that it produces a fair distribution of income without impairing economic growth.”
 [Merriam-Webster dictionary]

-And now, suddenly, out of nowhere, comes a Brooklyn born and bred Jewish politician, Bernie Sanders, whose political career bumped into being in Vermont, of all places, running for president of the United States and calling himself a “democratic socialist.”
-Use of the term “socialist” does not seem to have hurt his chances, although certain elements of party politics certainly will.
-Recall that Nobel laureate Alexander Solzhenitsyn, expelled from the Soviet Union in 1974, after a relatively short stay in Switzerland emigrated to the United States, to Montpelier, Vermont, of all places.
+And now, suddenly, out of nowhere, came a Brooklyn born and bred American Jewish politician, Bernie Sanders, whose political career bumped into being in Vermont, of all places, running for president of the United States and calling himself a “democratic socialist.”
+Recall that Nobel laureate Alexander Solzhenitsyn, expelled from the Soviet Union in 1974, after a relatively short stay in Switzerland emigrated to the United States, to Vermont, of all places.
+Bernie didn't get the Democratic Party nomination, however, because it was felt, also by Barack Obama, that he had little chance of beating whoever the Republican candidate might be, so he had to defer to Hillary Clinton, who, it turned out, had even less chance of winning over Donald Trump.
+So Bernie's been around the block.
+But a truly new representative of Democratic Socialism has encarnated in a young (29) woman from The Bronx who has won the Democratic Party nomination for the House of Representatives.
+She will surely win.

 Solzhenitsyn was a relentlessly courageous critic of the Soviet Russian regime and, to the dismay of the “left of the West”, an opponent of Marxism.
 Although he deplored state power, he also criticized western capitalism for being greedy and materialist.
 As long as socialism is not state socialism and reflects religious morality, he would accept it.
 I believe it was he who originally coined the term “moral socialism”.